AlvaroMenduina/ZERN/README.md

 # ZERN - Zernike Polynomials in Python
 Python package for the evaluation of Zernike polynomials $Z_{n,m} (\rho, \theta)$.
+This package implements several methods to calculate Zernike polynomials.
+One of the methods takes advantage of the relationship between Jacobi polynomials $J_{k}^{\alpha, \beta}$ and the Zernikes, and uses a recurrence to calculate arbitrary polynomials efficiently and robustly.

+This is an installable package that can be used to simulate wavefront maps as a series of Zernike polynomials of arbitrary radial order.
+It supports any kind of aperture mask, making it flexible for evaluating Zernikes in any astronomical pupil.

 ![Zernike](images/zernike.PNG)

-## Description
-This package implements several methods to compute Zernike polynomials which can be summarised as follows:

-  1) A naive implementation of the Zernike formulas, used to show the worst case scenario.
-It scales very poorly with the amount of polynomials being evaluated and their order {n, m}.
-  2) A method developed by Chong which uses direct recurrence of Zernikes to speed up computation.
-  3) A method based on the relationship between Jacobi polynomials $J_{k}^{\alpha, \beta}$ and the Zernike polynomials $Z_{n,m} (\rho, \theta)$.
-It takes advantage of 3-term recurrence formulas of Jacobi polynomials to speed up the computation.
-This method more robust in terms of numerical stability than the standard approach, which starts to fail at higher radial order $n$.
-  4) An extension of the Jacobi method to improve its efficiency

 It supports arbitrary aperture masks.

 ## Installation

-To install ZERN, you can follow these simple steps
+To install ZERN, you can follow these simple steps:

 ### 1. Download the files from GitHub